Understanding Ruby and Rails: Serializing Ruby objects with JSON

 ActiveSupport::JSON vs JSON

 The JSON format natively supports only a limited subset of variable types such as String, Number, Array and Hash.
-Easy to understand, being a language-agnostic format, it doesn't support complex or ruby-specific objects such as Object, Exception or Range.
-For this reason, JSON library delegates to each class the implementation of the JSON representation of the object using the to_json method.
+Understandably, being a language-agnostic format, it doesn't support complex or Ruby-specific objects such as Object, Exception or Range.
+For this reason, the JSON library delegates to each class the implementation of the JSON representation of the object using the to_json method.
 Similar to other standard transformation methods such as to_s or to_f, to_json is supposed to return a JSON-compatible representation.

-ActiveSupport::JSON solves this problem and provides a predefined to_json implementation for the most part of Ruby/Rails objects.
+ActiveSupport::JSON solves this problem and provides a predefined to_json implementation for most Ruby/Rails objects.
 It also defines a simple Object#to_json making virtually every Ruby object JSON-compatible.

 As of ActiveSupport 2.3.5, the following classes are supported: String, Symbol, Date, Time, DateTime, Enumerable, Array, Hash, FalseClass, TrueClass, NilClass, Numeric, Float, Integer, Regexp, and Object.
 You can find them in the lib/active_support/json/encoders folder.
 The ActiveRecord serialization/deserialization strategy is defined in the ActiveRecord library in lib/active_record/serializers/json_serializer.rb: